qingli411/gotmwork/README.md

 ## ./data/

+This directory contains preprocessed input data for test cases:

+- OCSPapa_20120101-20131204
+- OSMOSIS_winter
+- OSMOSIS_spring

-Directory for data description file in XML.
-These files are used by `case_preproc`.
+Also included in this directory are the data description files in XML format, which are used by `case_preproc` to preprocess the input data.

 ## ./cases/

 Test cases.
-In each case, `case_run` sets up the run.
+In each case, `case_test` sets up the namelist, preprocess the input data and run the simulation, whereas `case_run` (if exists) runs the simulation from preprocessed input data.

 - COREII

-  - `case_run_multi` sets up multiple runs under CORE-II forcing, currently one run for each 4 by 4 degree box globally.
+  - `case_test_multi` sets up multiple runs under CORE-II forcing, currently one run for each 4 by 4 degree box globally.
+  - `case_run_multi` is similar to `case_test_multi`, but uses preprocessed CORE-II data and is therefore significantly faster.
+  - `preproc_data` preprocesses the CORE-II data.
   - `do_parallel` manually distributes jobs to 8 cores on a Mac Pro.
   - `kill_all` kills all the jobs.

 - OCSKEO